 The reality is between these two extremes but more like the first: on average, there is less rain (in total) in the six months May-Oct than in the single months of January, February or March; and it is not unusual for the total rainfall across a four-month span to be less than 20 mm, as the BOM data below shows:

 (I have quoted median, rather than mean, rainfall totals because they give a fairer idea of what we can expect.
-Both ‘mean’ and ‘median’ are averages but the median is less affected by extreme values of the data – in this case, unseasonal downpours.)
+Both ‘mean’ and ‘median’ are averages but the median is less affected by extreme values – in this case, unseasonal downpours.)

 We would want our hypothetical tank to be large – at least 60 000 litres – and full at the end of April, so that we could use it at 10 000 litres per month for the six months to the end of October … and still have to hope for good rain in November and December.